flintlib/flint/doc/source/fq_nmod_poly_factor.rst

 .. function:: void fq_nmod_poly_factor_distinct_deg(fq_nmod_poly_factor_t res, const fq_nmod_poly_t poly, slong * const *degs, const fq_nmod_ctx_t ctx)

-    Factorises a monic non-constant squarefree polymnomial ``poly`` of degree n into factors `f[d]` such that for `1 \leq d \leq n` `f[d]` is the product of the monic irreducible factors of ``poly`` of degree `d`.
-Factors are stored in ``res``, assotiated powers of irreducible polynomials are stored in ``degs`` in the same order as factors.
+    Factorises a monic non-constant squarefree polynomial ``poly`` of degree n into factors `f[d]` such that for `1 \leq d \leq n` `f[d]` is the product of the monic irreducible factors of ``poly`` of degree `d`.
+Factors are stored in ``res``, associated powers of irreducible polynomials are stored in ``degs`` in the same order as factors.

     Requires that ``degs`` have enough space for irreducible polynomials'